 How is neuroblastoma staged?

 For neuroblastoma, several other factors also affect prognosis, including a child’s age and certain tests of blood and tumor specimens.
-While these prognostic factors are not used to determine the stage of the cancer, they are used along with the stage to determine which risk group a child falls into, which in turn affects treatment options.
+These prognostic factors are not used to determine the stage of the cancer, but they are used along with the stage to determine which risk group a child falls into, which in turn affects treatment options.
 These prognostic factors and risk groups are also described below and in the “Risk groups” section.